pmilet/playback/README.md

 ### How to fake api responses?

-For faking api call responses implement a class that inherits from IFakeFactory.
+For faking api call responses implement a class that inherits from IFakeFactory like in the following example:

-in this code excerpt we create a factory by inheriting from the FakeFactoryBase abstract class.

 ```cs
 public class MyPlaybackFakeFactory : FakeFactoryBase
     {